Are you thinking of becoming a teacher and want to find out more?

 This can vary from year to year, but some subject specialists will be keenly sought after at secondary level, and more Māori and Māori-speaking teachers are needed in all schools, as are teachers from Pasifika cultures.
 TeachNZ offers scholarships targeted in the areas where they are needed most.

 Your study length can vary depending on your previous study and whether you study full time or part time.
-For ECE and primary, full-time study length is most often three years, and for secondary, it is four years.
+For ECE and primary, full-time study length is most often three years, and for secondary, it is four years (also refer to Post-Graduate qualifications below).
 Study is usually expected to be completed within six years.
 A Graduate Diploma of Teaching is a one-year full-time or a two year part-time programme of study for graduates or people who already have a Diploma of Teaching.
 From 1 November 2010, New-Zealand-qualified and registered primary teachers in teacher-led ECE services can be counted as registered teachers for funding purposes.

 Cost is an important factor when you are considering your study options.
 The costs of study will vary depending on your choice of teaching qualification.
 They’ll also differ between undergraduate programmes and graduate programmes.
 Most tertiary providers have detailed information about course fees and other costs on their websites.